alshedivat/al-folio/_posts/2024-01-20-python-lists.md

 ### Tuples

 **Insertion**: though tuples are immutable, we can consider the combination of two tuples into a longer one as an insertion operation.
-If they have sizes $$m$$ and $$n$$, each item needs to be coppied to the new tuple.
+If they have sizes $$m$$ and $$n$$, each item needs to be copied to the new tuple.
 Hence, the complexity is $$O(m+n)$$.

 # Sorting by complex criteria

 The [`list.sort`](https://docs.python.org/3/library/stdtypes.html#list.sort) method orders a list's elements in ascending order.
 It will work as long as the items have defined the `<` comparison operator, as is the case for floats, integers and strings.
 However, in some cases that operator might not be implemented, or might not be making the comparison that we care about.
-The `key` argument is helpful in those cases:
+The `key` argument can be helpful in those cases:

 ```python
 class Animal: